-The Five College Film Council is now accepting applications for 5C FLAHERTY SUMMER, a week-long intensive summer program for Five College students in partnership with the Flaherty, a nonprofit media arts institution recognized as a leader in its support of documentary and independent film and media.
-Applications are due February 8, 2019.
+The UMass Interdepartmental Program in Film Studies in cooperation with the Five College Film Council is now accepting applications for 5C FLAHERTY SUMMER, a week-long intensive summer program for Five College students in partnership with the Flaherty, a nonprofit media arts institution recognized as a leader in its support of documentary and independent film and media.
+The application deadline is March 1, 2022.
 Details below.

 What is the Robert Flaherty Film Seminar?

-The Five College Flaherty Program is a week-long summer program for Five College students in partnership with the Robert Flaherty Film Seminar.
-What is the Robert Flaherty Film Seminar?
-With a storied history dating back to 1955, the Robert Flaherty Film Seminar (aka “The Flaherty Seminar”) is an annual, week-long seminar devoted to non-fiction film and media.
+With a storied history dating back to 1954, the Robert Flaherty Film Seminar (aka “The Flaherty Seminar”) is an annual, week-long program devoted to non-fiction film and media.
 The Flaherty Seminar brings together filmmakers, artists, curators, media professionals, film students, teachers, and enthusiasts for a curated program of films in an intimate, immersive environment.
 Participants gather for a communal experience that includes housing, meals, social hours, and special events.
-Each day of the seminar is organized around at least three screening sessions followed by discussion.
+Each day of the week is organized around at least three screening sessions followed by discussion.

 When does the Flaherty Seminar take place?